MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 {{<alert class="info" caption="Extra Infos">}}
 Module handling is explained {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch03s09.html" "here" >}}
-More information on Macro modules can be found {{< docuLinks "/Resources/Documentation/Publish/SDK/GettingStarted/ch09.html" "here" >}}
+More information on macro modules can be found {{< docuLinks "/Resources/Documentation/Publish/SDK/GettingStarted/ch09.html" "here" >}}
 {{</alert>}}

 [//]: <> (MVL-651)

 ## Summary
 * MeVisLab provides pre-defined modules you can re-use and connect for building more or less complex networks.
-* Each Module output can be previewed by using the Output Inspector.
+* Each modules output can be previewed by using the Output Inspector.
-* Each Module provides Example Networks to explain their usage.
+* Each module provides example networks to explain their usage.
-* Parameters of each Module can be changed in the Module Inspector or Automatic Panel of the Module.
+* Parameters of each module can be changed in the Module Inspector or Automatic Panel of the module.
 * Parameter connections can be established to synchronize the values of these parameters.
 * Modules can be clustered.
-Clustered modules can be encapsulated into local or global Macro modules.
+Clustered modules can be encapsulated into local or global macro modules.
 * Macro modules encapsulate networks.
 Internal networks can be shown and modified.
-Any changes of the internal network are applied to the Macro module.
+Any changes of the internal network are applied to the macro module.

 {{< networkfile "examples/basic_mechanisms/contour_filter/ContourFilter.zip" >}}